Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 The building framework we used is `Maven` and the build script file is located at `src/pom.xml`.

-*PS: Thank you for reviewing our work!
-For any issues, feel free to contact me [here](mailto:canw7@uci.edu).- Brs, Can*

 ## Milestone 5

 In this project, we add a private static class, FutureObject and toJSONObject method at `src/main/java/org.json/XML.java`.
 The method signatures of class are as